ElektraInitiative/libelektra/doc/tutorials/plugins.md

 Calls to `kdbGet()` and `kdbClose()` will call the functions `elektraPluginGet()` and `elektraPluginClose()` respectively for the plugin that was used to mount the configuration data. `kdbSet()` calls `elektraPluginSet()` but also `elektraPluginError()` when an error occurs.
 `elektraPluginOpen()` is called before the first call to `elektraPluginGet()` or `elektraPluginSet()`.
-These functions serve different purposes that allow the plug-in to work:
+These functions serve different purposes that allow the plugin to work:

-- `elektraPluginOpen()` is designed to allow each plug-in to do initialization if necessary.
+- `elektraPluginOpen()` is designed to allow each plugin to do initialization if necessary.
-- `elektraPluginGet()` is designed to turn information from a configuration file into a usable `KeySet`, this is technically the only function that is **required** in a plug-in.
+- `elektraPluginGet()` is designed to turn information from a configuration file into a usable `KeySet`, this is technically the only function that is **required** in a plugin.
 - `elektraPluginSet()` is designed to store the information from the keyset back into a configuration file.
 - `elektraPluginError()` is designed to allow proper rollback of operations if needed and is called if any plugin fails during the set operation.
 This allows exception-safety.
-- `elektraPluginClose()` is used to free resources that might be required for the plug-in.
+- `elektraPluginClose()` is used to free resources that might be required for the plugin.
-- `ELEKTRA_PLUGIN_EXPORT(Plugin)` simply lets Elektra know that the plug-in exists and what the name of the above functions are.
+- `ELEKTRA_PLUGIN_EXPORT(Plugin)` simply lets Elektra know that the plugin exists and what the name of the above functions are.

-Most simply put: most plug-ins consist of five major functions, `elektraPluginOpen()`, `elektraPluginClose()`, `elektraPluginGet()`, `elektraPluginSet()`, and `ELEKTRA_EXPORT_PLUGIN(Plugin)`.
+Most simply put: most plugins consist of five major functions, `elektraPluginOpen()`, `elektraPluginClose()`, `elektraPluginGet()`, `elektraPluginSet()`, and `ELEKTRA_EXPORT_PLUGIN(Plugin)`.

 Because remembering all these functions can be cumbersome, we provide a skeleton plugin in order to easily create a new plugin.